How To Get Event Sponsors Without Being A Big Name As An Event Planner

 How to secure sponsors for your Nigerian event even when you're not a big name yet.

-1. Think Value, Not Popularity
+1. Sell Value, Not Popularity

 2. Package Your Proposal Like a Pro

-What your event is about
+What your event is about (theme, purpose, and uniqueness)

 3. Start Small, Target Local